glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Hat

 Let's give his cold head a nice warm beanie.
 In the game content tab, switch the filter from **All** to **Templates**.
 Then search for `beanie`.
-You will find a factory - `TEMP` - without a path called hat_beanie_cuffed.
+You will find a factory - `TEMP` - without a path called hat_beanie_cuffed (005E3BF131F1E044).
 Let's click that to open its resource overview.

 ![hat_beanie_cuffed resource overview.](/img/suitmodding/newoutfit/beanie_overview.png)